Skip to Main Content

 ORCID logo

 The RIS is the University's system for tracking the research activity of it's researchers, from award to publication.
-Your RIS profile is created for you when you join Essex as an academic member of staff, or in some circumstances if you are a PGR student or member of professional services staff.
+Your RIS profile is created for you when you join Essex as an academic member of staff.

 It is important that Essex researchers keep their information up to date as data from the RIS is used in the REF and other assessments.